 If you are a person who is fortunate enough that you can afford to buy a genuine Stradivari, Guarneri, or Amati, by all means, you should do it!
 If on the other hand, you are a person who cannot afford to buy such a violin, you might be able to actually own a fine violin which is very close, for a fraction of the cost.
 Here is a picture of the finished copy.

 This violin was part of an event in conjunction with Cremona Mondomusica in New York city in March of 2013, called "Stradivari vs. the Modern Violin".
 Three Stradivari violins and eleven modern violins were played in a controlled double blind test.
-The results will be published by Claudia Fritz, of Paris who helped organize the test.
 A panel of experts there chose our violin over the three Stradivari's in the test.
 Other modern violins also did well.
 The whole event was documented by NHK TV of Japan.
 Claudia Fritz, Joseph Curtin, and Fan Tao have participated in two other similar tests, in Indiana and Paris.
 Some people have been surprised that modern violins could sound as good as a Stradivarius, but in three well documented tests now, this has been proven to be the case.
 It simply isn't true that old violins always sound better than new ones.

-This violin has been purchased by a musician in Wisconsin.
+This violin has been purchased by a lucky musician in Wisconsin.

 Now we are turning our attention to making a copy of a 1741 Guarneri del Gesu.
 Stay tuned!